Explains why decode-heavy LLM serving is often memory-bound and how KV-cache design, batching, PagedAttention, and speculative decoding improve scale.

 Cost per token is simpler than it looks.
 If you rent a GPU at a fixed hourly rate and it sustains some number of tokens per second, then:

 Sustained throughput, not the sticker hourly rate, dominates the answer.
 A faster, pricier GPU can still be cheaper per token if its throughput rises faster than its price.
-Let's work an example by hand.
+A hand calculation shows the tradeoff.
 Suppose one GPU costs $3.00/hour and a well-batched deployment sustains 2,500 decode tokens/second across all active requests:

 Now starve the batch.
 If under-configured batching or idle capacity drops sustained throughput to 250 tokens/second, the same GPU-hour spreads over one-tenth the tokens, so cost per million jumps to about $3.33.
 Utilization is a direct 10x multiplier on cost.
-This is why batching is not only a latency knob; it moves the cost corner of the triangle.
+Batching is more than a latency knob; it moves the cost corner of the triangle.

 1def cost_per_million(hourly_cost: float, sustained_tps: int) -> float: